-All persons wishing to advertise WORKS ON SCIENCE, ingenious IMPROVEMENTS OF INVENTIONS, more particularly as they may relate to Horticulture, Agriculture, or any subject, in which not only the Nobility and Gentry, but all scientific persons would feel an interest, are respectfully informed by Mr. CURTIS, that his BOTANICAL MAGA-ZINE forms one of the best vehicles for bringing such improvements under the notice of the most intelligent persons in these kingdoms, as well as abroad.
+All persons wishing to advertise Works on Science, ingenious Improvements or Inventions, more particularly as they may relate to Horticulture, Agriculture, or any subject, in which not only the Nobility and Gentry, but all scientific persons would feel an interest, are respectfully informed by Mr. Curtis, that his Botanical Magazine forms one of the best vehicles for bringing such improvements under the notice of the most intelligent persons in these kingdoms, as well as abroad.
 The Work is elegantly printed in Royal Octavo, and the Advertisements admitted are of a select description.

 TERMS.
-For a whole page royal octavo, £2 2s.; half a page, £1 1s.; one-third of a page, 15s.; not exceeding ten lines, 10s.
+For a whole page royal octavo, £2 2s.; half a page, £1 ls.; one-third of a page, 15s.; not exceeding ten lines, 10s.
 6d.
-For Stitching-in Proposals, Prospectuses, &c. not exceeding four pages, £1 11s.
+For Stitching-in Proposals, Prospectuses, &c. not exceeding four pages, £1 lls.
 6d.